Dartmouth men's basketball team votes to unionize, though steps remain before forming labor union

 That’s why one of the NCAA’s biggest threats isn’t coming in one of the big-money football programs like Alabama or Michigan, which are largely indistinguishable from professional sports teams.
 Instead, it is the academically oriented Ivy League, where players don’t receive athletic scholarships, teams play in sparsely filled gymnasiums and the games are streamed online instead of broadcast on network TV.

-The two Dartmouth juniors at the heart of the union effort, Romeo Myrthil and Cade Haskins, said they would like to form an Ivy League Players Association that would include athletes from other sports on campus and other schools in the conference.
+Myrthil and Haskins have said they would like to form an Ivy League Players Association that would include athletes from other sports on campus and other schools in the conference.
 They said they understood that change could come too late to benefit them and their current teammates.

-Dartmouth has indicated it will ask the full NLRB to review the regional director’s decision.
-If that fails, the school could take the case to court.
+The team includes four seniors, five juniors, three sophomores and three freshman.

 “We have teammates here that we all love and support,” Myrthil said after playing at Harvard last month in the Big Green’s first game after the NLRB official’s ruling.
 “And whoever comes into the Dartmouth family is part of our family.
 So, we’ll support them as much as we can.”